Do Dragon Boats Tip Over? How to Stay Safe and Prevent the Worst

 Stay Calm

 The first rule in any emergency is to remain calm.
-Panicking can cloud your judgement and make the situation worse.
+Panicking will cloud your judgement and make the situation worse.
 Take deep breaths and focus on the task at hand.

 Follow Rescue Procedures